czengnn/who-is-the-asshole/README.md

 I wrote this fake conflict:
 > I pushed my mom off a cliff after she said she will not buy me a playstation 5.
 She is now half dead and will never walk again, my whole family is mad at me, but I don't feel bad about it, aita?

-Both models predicted the OP is the asshole
+Both models predicted the OP is the asshole, which is obviously correct.

-But if I swap the roles in the story, my models still think that the OP is the asshole
+I swapped the roles in the story, making OP the innocent party:
 > my mom pushed me off a cliff after I said I will not buy her a playstation 5.
 I'm now half dead and will never walk again, my whole family is mad at me for not buying her the playstation 5, aita?

+Yet my models still think that the OP is the asshole, which is incorrect.

+At this point I have tried many different ways to train different models using the bag-of-words approach.
+A few things I have tried:
+- Lowering the treashold of word count to include more unigrams and bigrams in the vectorizer
+- TFIDF
+- PCA
+- Including/excluding sentiment analysis as predictor
+- Using pipeline to find best parameters

+I found that there was not much I can do to improve on the f1 and accuracy of my models, and I came to the conclusion that a bag-of-words approach is inadequate for a task that pertains to nuanced moral judgement.
+After all, even humans can have a hard time finding consensus on the right and wrong of described actions/intentions/decisions.
+I think the next step would be to use a vectorizing method such as word2vec to preserve the meaning of words and phrases.

 # Moral Of The Story